Music is good for your brain! Well not necessarily…

 Their qualifications are important, but the same as the grades, a teacher coming from a prestigious school is not necessarily a good teacher or a good musician.

-I know so many excellent musicians and good teachers that didn’t go to any prestigious school, and some other that come from the school with a name that would blow your mind and are just resting on their degrees!
+I know so many excellent musicians and good teachers that didn’t go to any prestigious school and some others that come from the school with a name that would blow your mind and are just resting on their degrees!

 When you meet your teacher for the first time you will know the one who has a passion for it and the one who doesn’t.